 Some porous materials like ceiling tiles and carpet absorb mold, making it impossible for you to fully clean the area.
 Rather than trying to clean mold growing on these types of surfaces, it's best to throw them away and replace the materials instead.

-Attack hard surfaces with a scrubbing brush and a mixture of detergent and water to remove mold.
-After the mold is gone, use a hair dryer or similar device to dry the area completely.
+Attack hard surfaces with a scrubbing brush and a mixture of bleach and water to remove mold.
+If your household bleach is more than a couple months old, buy a fresh bottle prior to cleanup, as bleach degrades fairly quickly in unsealed bottles.
+After the mold is gone, use a hair dryer or fan to dry the area completely.

 Don't let mold creep up in your home and take over.
-These prevention and cleanup tips help you keep your home safe and free of the harmful fungus.
+These mold prevention and clean up tips help you keep your home safe and free of the harmful fungus.